Mounting commercial real estate losses threaten banks, recovery

 At Signature Bank, meanwhile, executives have extended forbearance to some borrowers, hoping they can resume making loan payments once the pandemic passes.
 Chief executive Joseph DePaolo is betting that the bank’s deep-pocketed borrowers and base in neighborhood retail outlets will help it weather the storm.

 Signature is attracting billions of dollars in new deposits and has been reliably profitable for 51 consecutive quarters.
-Earlier this month, it tapped the bond market for $375 million, paying a lower interest rate to raise fresh funds than JPMorgan paid on its last debt offering.
+Last month, it tapped the bond market for $375 million, paying a lower interest rate to raise fresh funds than JPMorgan paid on its last debt offering.

-But when skittish investors look at the bank, they see only a potential victim of the next lending implosion.
+But when skittish investors look at the bank, they see a potential victim of the next lending implosion.

 Signature did not respond to a request for comment.